TeyKra/Generative-AI-for-Computer-Vision/README.md

-# Lab: Exploring Transformers for Natural Language Processing and Vision Tasks
+# Lab3: Exploring Transformers for Natural Language Processing and Vision Tasks

 ---